MCB128: AI in Molecular Biology (Spring 2026)

 First introduced in b0_lecture

-Regularization is a collection of technics used in the process of training a neural network in order to avoid overfitting to perform so well in the training data, to the detriment of its performance on other examples not seen at training (generalization)
+Regularization is a collection of techniques used in the process of training a neural network in order to avoid overfitting to perform so well in the training data, to the detriment of its performance on other examples not seen at training (generalization)

 Early stopping